-Liposuction is ideal for excess pockets of fat that do not seem to go away despite weight loss through diet and/or exercise.
-Apart from reducing the appearance of muffin tops, spare tires, and love handles, liposuction can also be done in other parts of the body where stubborn pockets of fat love to hang out — the arms, chin, neck, thighs, legs, and chest (for men).
+Liposuction is ideal for excess pockets of fat that do not seem to go away despite weight loss efforts with diet and exercise.
+Apart from reducing the appearance of muffin tops and love handles, liposuction can also be done in other parts of the body where stubborn pockets of fat tend to hang out — the arms, chin, neck, thighs, legs, and chest (for men).

-If you want to correct sagging abdominal skin and weakened abdominal muscles a tummy tuck (also known as abdominoplasty) is the answer.
-In a tummy tuck, an incision is made at the bikini line and excess, hanging skin is removed from the abdomen.
+If you want to correct sagging abdominal skin and weakened abdominal muscles, a tummy tuck (also known as abdominoplasty) is the answer.
+During a tummy tuck, an incision is made along the bikini line and excess, hanging skin is removed from the abdomen.
 Abdominal muscles that have been stretched or separated from childbirth or weight gain will be sutured together to re-strengthen the abdomen.
 The remaining skin is pulled tightly over the abdomen to create a flatter, more toned stomach.